mbruty/SOFT166-HUE-Says/README.md

 ![Game Page](https://i.imgur.com/6CwrY7z.png)
 Navigate to the game page to get started.
 Watch the youtube video above to see how to play the game.

+To play the game, click the **Start game** button, this will show the sequence, just click the same buttons that light up to win!

+Ticking the **Auto Play** box will automatically start the next sequence on completion.
 ### Settings
 In settings you can change the light you use, change the dificulty and reset the high score